-Samples should be examined for antibodies against AHSV using tests prescribed in the Terrestrial Manual.
+Samples should be examined for antibodies against AHSV.
 Positive AHSV antibody tests results can have four possible causes:

 - a) natural infection with AHSV;

 - b) vaccination against AHS;

 - c) maternal antibodies;

-- d) positive results due to the lack of specificity of the test.
+- d) lack of specificity of the test.

-It may be possible to use sera collected for other purposes for AHSV surveillance.
+Sera collected for other purposes may be used for AHSV surveillance.
 However, the principles of survey design described in these recommendations and the requirements for a statistically valid survey for the presence of infection with AHSV should not be compromised.